As on: Jun 08, 2023 05:19 PM

 7. Change in nature of business, if any:

-There were no changes in the nature of business during financial year ending 31st March, 2022.
+There were no changes in the nature of business during financial year ending March 31, 2023.

 8. Significant and material orders passed by the regulators or courts or tribunals:

-There are no significant and material orders passed by the Regulators or Courts or Tribunals impacting the going concern status and Company's operations in future.
+There are no significant and material orders passed by the Regulators or Courts or Tribunals impacting the going concern status and the Company's operations in future.

 9. Share Capital: